 Wells Real Estate Investment Trust, Inc. (the "Company") is a newly organized Maryland corporation which intends to qualify as a real estate investment trust ("REIT").
-The Company has been formed to acquire and operate commercial properties, including properties which are under development or construction, are newly constructed or have been constructed and have operating histories (individually, a "property," collectively, "properties").
-The Company's operations will be managed by Wells Capital, Inc., a Georgia corporation (the "Advisor"), an affiliate of the Company.
+The Company has been formed to acquire and operate commercial properties, including properties which are under development or construction, are newly constructed or have been constructed and have operating histories.

-The Company hereby offers (the "Offering") for sale to the public up to a maximum of 16,500,000 shares and a minimum of 125,000 shares of its common stock, \$.01 par value per share (the "Shares").
+The Company hereby offers for sale to the public up to 15,000,000 shares of its common stock (the "Shares").
 All of the Shares offered hereby are being offered by the Company.
 The minimum purchase is 100 Shares (\$1,000) (except in certain states as described herein).
+It is estimated that approximately 84% of the proceeds from the sale of Shares will be used to acquire properties, and the balance will be used to pay fees and expenses.

-AN INVESTMENT IN SHARES INVOLVES SIGNIFICANT RISKS (SEE RISK FACTORS AT PAGE 8), INCLUDING THE FOLLOWING:
+AN INVESTMENT IN SHARES INVOLVES SIGNIFICANT RISKS, INCLUDING THE FOLLOWING: